Tuning Your Piano

 How long will it take to tune my piano?

 That can vary depending on the condition of the piano, if it needs a pitch raising or lowering, and the type of piano.
 I take longer than some other tuners, but I am very careful to give each customer the best tuning possible for your piano.
-So, a tuning usually takes about two hours, but it can be two-and-a-half hours or more if the piano is really out of tune.
+So, a tuning usually takes an hour and a half to two hours, but it can be two-and-a-half hours or more if the piano is really out of tune.